NatePombi/inventory-management-system-api/README.md

 ### Database Configuration

-- This project uses MySQL.
+- This project uses PostgreSQl.
 Configure it in application.properties.

 - Steps to set up the database:

-  - Make sure MySQL is installed and running.
+  - Make sure PostgreSQL is installed and running.

   - Create the database: